-(2) Excluding taxes, insurance, and common area maintenance charges.
+(1) Excluding taxes, insurance, and common area maintenance charges.

-Due to the uncertainty with respect to the timing of future cash flows associated with our unrecognized tax benefits at December 31, 2013, we are unable to make reasonably reliable estimates of the period of cash settlement with the respective taxing authority.
-Therefore, \$2.2 million of unrecognized tax benefits, including interest and penalties, have been excluded from the contractual obligations table above.
-See Note 11 to the Consolidated Financial Statements for a discussion on income taxes.
+Due to the uncertainty with respect to the timing of future cash flows associated with our unrecognized tax benefits at December 31, 2014, we are unable to make reasonably reliable estimates of the period of cash settlement with the respective taxing authority.
+Therefore, \$2.1 million of unrecognized tax benefits, including interest and penalties, have been excluded from the contractual obligations table above.
+See Note 8 to the Consolidated Financial Statements for a discussion on income taxes.

 Operating Leases.
-We lease facilities from our principal stockholders and facilities and equipment from third parties under non-cancelable operating leases.
+We lease facilities from our principal stockholders and facilities from third parties under non-cancelable operating leases.
 We had a fifteen-year lease for our corporate headquarters with an affiliated company related through common ownership, which expired in November 2013.
-The lease required us to pay our proportionate share of real estate taxes and common area maintenance charges either directly to providers, or as additional rent, and also to pay insurance premiums for the leased property.
-The initial term of the lease ended November 30, 2013, and we have the option under the original lease agreement to renew the lease for two additional terms of five years each.
-We are currently renting the space on a month-to-month basis for approximately \$0.1 million per month.
+We amended the lease in May 2014 to extend the term for an additional five years.
+The lease requires us to pay real estate taxes, insurance, and common area maintenance charges.